 - Apply principles of environmental justice and ethics, sustainability, and Indigenous practices and knowledge in their careers

 - Demonstrate the ability to conduct independent basic or applied research

 Student Learning Outcomes

-- Students will be able to identify, formulate, explain, and solve broadly defined technical or scientific problems relevant to environmental issues in the local communities and/or global contexts by applying knowledge of mathematics and science including Indigenous practices/knowledge relevant to the discipline.
+- Identify, formulate, explain, and solve broadly defined technical or scientific problems relevant to local communities and/or global contexts by applying knowledge of mathematics, science, and Indigenous practices and knowledge in environmentally-related disciplines.

-- Students will be able to design and implement scientific inquiries or systems to test hypotheses, analyze and interpret data and use scientific judgment to draw conclusions.
+- Develop and conduct experiments or test hypotheses, analyze and interpret data and use scientific judgment to draw conclusions.

-- Students will be able to communicate effectively with a range of audiences in both written and oral communication.
+- Communicate effectively with a range of audiences in both written and oral communication.

-- Students will be able to understand ethical and professional responsibilities and the impact of technical and/or scientific solutions in economic, environmental, and societal contexts; both locally and globally.
+- Understand ethical and professional responsibilities and the impact of technical and/or scientific solutions in economic, environmental, and societal contexts; both locally and globally.

-- Students will be able to function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty.
+- Function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty.